 Here’s what that means for UM-Dearborn:

-- UM-Dearborn is suspending all domestic and international travel until further notice.
-More details about U-M travel restrictions and guidance can be found on the Global Michigan website, which will be updated to reflect changes.
+- All countries outside the U.S. are currently under a U-M COVID-19 Travel Restriction until further notice.
+More details about U-M travel restrictions and guidance can be found on the Global Michigan website.

 - Research has restarted on campus in a phased approach.
 Research labs will continue to operate differently in the months ahead to protect health and safety.
 For more information on health and safety preparations in regards to research, visit the Environmental Health & Safety website.

 - Our collective safety requires we all do our part following health and safety best practices.
-We should all practice strong personal hygiene habits, wear a face covering when in campus buildings, maintain a physical distance of six feet and follow posted signage/guidelines.
+We should all practice strong personal hygiene habits, wear a face covering while on campus (both inside and outside of buildings), maintain a physical distance of six feet and follow posted signage/guidelines.
 View the latest health and safety guidelines.

 - The Winter 2021 semester will continue in a hybrid format; with less than 12 percent of classes delivered in-person on campus.
 The academic calendar has been adjusted with the semester starting on Wednesday, January 13 and spring break eliminated.
 All classes will be taught online through Friday, February 26.
 Starting Monday, March 1— if the COVID-19 pandemic conditions permit — classes scheduled for an in-person modality will be taught on campus.
 Classes end on Tuesday, April 20.
 Final exams will be held Thursday, April 22 - Wednesday, April 28.